HB1dys/Albo/README.md

 and much more.

-Check the source code or run `/help` to see an interactive menu with a full list of commands.
+Run `/help` to see an interactive menu with the full lists of commands.

 ## Contributing